Whenever possible, try to build your business’s “rules, policies & procedures” right into the system.

 Minutes later, $1000 was transferred to the Savings acct & another $1000 to the Money Market account.

-Two $500 ATM cash withdrawals out of the Checking.
+A $1000 ATM cash withdrawal out of Checking.

-Two $500 ATM cash withdrawals out of Savings.
+A $1000 ATM cash withdrawal out of Savings.

-And, yes, you guessed it…two $500 ATM cash withdrawals out of Money Market.
+A $1000 ATM cash withdrawal out of Money Market.

 The rep discovered her mistake just minutes after the call, but by that time, the customer had withdrawn the entire $3000!

-She let Sherry know & she called me.
+She let Sherry know & that show I got the call.
 There’s nothing we could do to recover the money.
 We simply blocked the account & contacted the branch the following morning.

-(Yes, of course, the customer never made a deposit nor had never even been to a teller.
-The only transactions were a small opening deposit, the $3000 Immediate Credit, the two $1000 transfers from Checking & the six $500 cash withdrawals over the 3 accounts.)
+(Yes, of course, the customer never made a deposit nor had ever been to a teller.
+The only transactions were a small opening deposit, the $3000 Immediate Credit, the two $1000 transfers from Checking (to Savings & Money Market) & then the killer…the three $1000 cash withdrawals.)

 We got Systems to finally put an enhancement into the business rules governing the Immediate Credit program.